Danielovich/markdownposts/three-page-path-challenge-first-iteration.md

 }
 ```

-I start by writing a test, of course, since TDD will help both me design the code for the better as we go along and later guard me from regressions, which is what tests, to me, are all about.
+I start by writing a test, of course, and TDD will help me design the code for the better as I go along and later, hopefully, guard me from regressions, which is what tests, to me, are all about.

 ```
 private IEnumerable<LogEntry> FakeEntries_For_Three_Users()